SHOW3D: Capturing Scenes of 3D Hands and Objects in the Wild¶

 Loss & Training¶

-The annotation pipeline does not involve end-to-end training; instead, it combines 2D detection with geometric triangulation and optimization.
-For hands, confidence is estimated via a Bayesian formulation over keypoint detection/triangulation error and IK residuals.
-For objects, the multi-view confidence score from the GoTrack refiner serves as the filtering threshold.
+The annotation pipeline itself does not involve end-to-end training but is a combination of 2D detection + geometric triangulation/optimization.
+For hands, confidence is estimated via a Bayesian formula (keypoint detection/triangulation error + IK residual); for objects, the multi-view confidence from the GoTrack refiner is used as a filtering threshold.

 Key Experimental Results¶